GDevRP/Blaster/README.md

 Learning Unreal Engine 5, and C++
 To gain proficency in game development start to finish, and create solid foundation
 # Game Goals
-- Multiplayer Team deathmatch gamemode, (Possibly implement more gamemodes)
+- Competitive Multiplayer Team deathmatch gamemode, (Possibly implement more gamemodes)
 - Provide an online session for many players to join
 - Multiple weapons, Hitscan, Projectile, Scatter, Splash Damage
+- **Serverside Rewind**
 # Completed
 - Use Steamsubsytem UE5 to create a lobby to connect players
 - Bring Assests for Unreal 4.2 into 5.2